lottie/lottie-spec/docs/specs/composition.md

 with previous versions of the specification.
 * Minor version updates typically add new functionality and SHOULD NOT contain breaking changes.
-* Patch version updates typically make minor changes to already existing functionality.
+* Patch version updates typically make minor changes or clarifiactions to already existing functionality.

 #### Authoring Tools